harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-03-30 Sun: Continued with checking calculation for APY (10% difference).
+2025-03-30 Sun (3.0h): Continued with checking calculation for APY (10% difference).
 Also continued catching up with looking through Yuriy/Artem's /progress.

-2025-03-29 Sat: Started looking into Lending APY + Max ROE discrepancy between my subgraph and Euler front-end.
+2025-03-29 Sat (1.5h): Started looking into Lending APY + Max ROE discrepancy between my subgraph and Euler front-end.
 Also searching for MEV Capital PT-wstkscUSD.

 2025-03-28 Fri: Continued with USDC.e-scUSD on Euler: fixed some minor calculations for metrics as well as big findings on Euler's calculation method for "Available Liquidity" by extensive trial and error to match metrics (all metrics match except for "Max ROE" remains but perhaps not so worrysome due to formula causing big fluctuations with slight value difference.)
 Added detailed readme and pushed to repo [here](https://github.com/rikaa15/euler-usdce-scusd), and published newest version (v0.0.34) to subgraph [here](https://thegraph.com/explorer/subgraphs/6v4FYePDBWG5rWEd4KFpVWKAeKA7fPSLdSCQA6FrqWj9?view=Query&chain=arbitrum-one).